Project description

 2. A deployed product that is publicly accessible.

-3. A final report that documents the model.
+3. A model card that documents the model.

 There will be additional submissions throughout the semester to facilitate completion of the final product and presentation.